milonmaze/privacy-terms-observatory/inmoment.com/privacy-policy.md

 • Or write us at:  InMoment, Inc., Attn: Privacy Team/Legal, 10355 South Jordan Gateway, Suite 600, South Jordan, UT 84095 USA.

 Version: This Privacy Policy has been updated on 7 July 2021

-Drag to view
-To search this site, enter a search term
-LATEST NEWS

-PRESS RELEASE | FEBRUARY 1, 2022

-InMoment Further Extends AI-Powered Technologies to Advance Experience Improvement Continue Reading

-PRESS RELEASE | DECEMBER 9, 2021

-InMoment Ranked in Top 50 Insights & Analytics Report by the Insights Association Continue Reading

-PRESS RELEASE | SEPTEMBER 9, 2021

-InMoment Completes Acquisition of Lexalytics, the Leader and Pioneer of Structured and Unstructured Data Analytics Continue Reading